 Yahoo Kids! is described as “the ultimate web guide for kids”.
 It features fun and educational resources for kids with games, animals, music, jokes, movies, news, astrology etc.,

-In summary, with the prevalence of its use in children’s rights initiatives and on the Internet, we believe “kids” is the string that best matches the identity of the community, and that given the context of a TLD, “.kids” has no other significant meaning beyond identifying the community described in our application.
+In summary, with the prevalence of its use in children’s rights initiatives, including UNICEF, and on the Internet, we believe “kids” is the string that best matches the identity of the community, and that given the context of a TLD, “.kids” has no other significant meaning beyond identifying the community described in our application.

+The term “kids” is especially commonly used by “others”, i.e. individuals outside the community itself, to refer to the community and is the established name by which the community is most commonly known by others.

+The public in general will immediately think of the applying community when thinking of the applied for string “kids”.

 20(e).
 Provide a description of the applicant's intended registration policies in support of the community-based purpose of the applied-for gTLD.